 Good Ground Foodscapes is much more than a business venture - it's an essential endeavor.

-God desires that we love Him, love people, and properly care for His creations (good stewards of nature).
-God designed vital interconnected-interdependent (mutually beneficial) relationships among Himself, people and nature - for the good of all.
+God desires that we love Him, love people, and properly care for His wonderful creation (good stewards of nature).
+God amazingly designed vital interconnected-interdependent (mutually beneficial) relationships among Himself, people and nature - for the good/prosperity of all.

-In other words, when we willingly partake in God's desires, designs, and creations; many good changes manifest in the health, wellness, and welfare of people & nature - spiritual, mental, emotional, physical, relationships, families, communities, lifestyles, hobbies, interests, livelihoods, economies, governments, environment, ecology, land, soil, water, air, plants, animals, food, beverage, clothing, housing, products, energy, natural resources.
+In other words, when we willingly-faithfully embrace God's desires, designs, and creations; many good changes manifest in the health, wellness, and welfare of everyone & everything - spiritual, mental, emotional, physical, lifestyles, relationships, families, communities, livelihoods/vocations, hobbies, interests, surroundings, economies, governments, environment, ecology, land, soil, water, air, plants, animals, food, beverage, diet, natural remedies/medicine, physical activity/fitness, clothing, housing, products, energy, natural resources.

 Hi, I'm Joseph.
 Thanks for stopping by.